 For that reason, it only makes sense to check out the trail that started it all; Phil’s Trail.

-This trail, located just five minutes from town, is your classic cross country mountain biking trail.
+This trail, located just five minutes from town, is your classic cross-country mountain biking trail.
 It winds through groves of pine before descending rapidly.
 There are plenty of whoop de doos towards the end with rocks to navigate and a few jumps to catch air.

 2. McKenzie River Trail, McKenzie Bridge

-You couldn’t very well make a list about the best trails in Oregon without including McKenzie River, one of the more famous trails in the country.
+You couldn’t very well make a list of the best trails in Oregon without including McKenzie River, one of the more famous trails in the country.
 It’s 25 miles long and almost entirely downhill.